Increased intracranial pressure in adults treatment. Intracranial pressure - symptoms and treatment

 • using an intraventricular catheter.

-Intracranial pressure: causes of the development of pathology
+Intracranial pressure: causes of pathology development

 • Intoxication of the body resulting from poisoning: poisonous gases, low-quality alcohol, various harmful salts.